Frequently Asked Questions (FAQs)

 - How do I change my name, address, telephone number, fax number, and/or e-mail address for the Eastern District including CM/ECF?

-- You'll need to submit a letter describing your change of name, address, telephone number, fax number, and/or e-mail address and applicable cases.
+- You can login to the ECF system and make the changes yourself.
+Alternatively, you can submit a letter describing your change of name, address, telephone number, fax number, and/or e-mail address and applicable cases.
 Please see Mail Sent to the Court for where to write.
 The Mail Sent to Counsel form cannot be used for this purpose.
 The attorney's signature must be on the letter.
 The change would only apply to the U.S. District Court for the Eastern District of Pennsylvania.
 The letter can be faxed to (215) 597-6390.
 In the case of a name change, you'll need to include a copy of your marriage certificate or other documentation that supports the change.

 - What are the formatting requirements (i.e., fonts, margins, etc.) for documents filed in the Eastern District?